-Biology can support your study of other sciences and maths, in addition to subjects such as geography and psychology.
-It may also be studied alongside foreign languages and English.
-Encouraging analytical and processing skills, it is advantageous in contributing to other subject support as well as for a working life beyond A levels.
+Biology can support the study of other sciences and Maths, in addition to subjects such as Geography and Psychology.
+It may also be studied alongside Modern Languages and English.

+Encouraging analytical and processing skills, Biology is advantageous in contributing towards material content and skills to support a working life beyond A levels.